☀️ 30% off any plan — Starter, Prime, or Premier — but only until June 17 Upgrade Now

 To reach a global audience, you need a hosting platform that simplifies the technical side of radio without getting in your way.
 When evaluating your options, focus on three key areas:

-Look for a provider that offers consistent uptime (ideally 99% or higher), ensuring your listeners aren’t met with silence when they tune in. - Built-in Tools
+Look for a provider that offers consistent uptime (ideally 99% or higher), ensuring your listeners aren’t met with silence when they tune in.
+It also helps to choose an established platform trusted for over a decade, as some providers like Radio.co emphasize their long track record.

 Step 4: Configuring Your Station for Success